Daily Discipline #192

-9. So, we have the same way of success that Joshua had.
-God gives his seed –His Word—but then WE set our hearts on it.
+9. We have the same way of success that Joshua had.
+God gives us His Word (his seed) —but then WE set our hearts on it.
 WE set our minds on the things above.
 Wherever our focus and concentration are, that is what ultimately takes root in the heart.
 And once it does take root, what do we need to do?

 We must guard God’s word in our hearts, because from it the course of our lives is determined.

-10. The word of God is the will of God.
-Whatever God says in his word is true, right, and something that he will back up.
-When it’s planted in the soil of your heart then the crop produced will be his will for your life.
-When we act on the word then it germinates and brings forth fruit in your life.
-Faith is acting on God’s word whether you see the results yet or not.
+10. The word of God IS the will of God.
+Whatever God says in his word is true, right, and something that He will back up.
+When it’s planted in the soil of our hearts then the crop produced will be his will for our lives.
+When we act on the word then it germinates and brings forth fruit in our life.
+Faith is acting on God’s word whether we see the results yet or not.
 We have a beautiful example of this in the life of Abraham.

 Now let’s go through these verses carefully so as not to miss the important points.